INSTALL AND MAINTAIN INDUSTRIAL WAREHOUSE EQUIPMENT WITH MINER

-To comply with standards, you must think about both creating a safe environment and adequately preparing your workers to interact with every piece of equipment they will use day to day.
-A safe, compliant warehouse is one with clear aisles, adequate railings, clearly marked hazards, adequate ventilation and more.
+To comply with standards, you must think about both creating a safe environment and adequately preparing your workers to interact with every piece of equipment and all warehouse supplies they will use day to day.
+A safe, compliant warehouse is one with clear aisles for forklift or pedestrian movement, adequate railings, clearly marked hazards, adequate ventilation and more.

-A failure in a critical system or a lack of sufficient equipment could not just cause inspection failures and the resulting fines — weaknesses in your assets represent a real danger to workers’ safety and their morale.
-In fast-moving warehouse operations, with numerous risk factors on all sides, it’s not acceptable to wait for asset failure before performing maintenance.
+A failure in a critical system or a lack of the right equipment could not just cause inspection failures and the resulting fines — weaknesses in your assets represent a real danger to workers’ safety and their morale.
+In fast-moving warehouse management, with numerous risk factors on all sides, it’s not acceptable to wait for asset failure before performing maintenance.
 You must get ahead of potential problems with comprehensive strategies.

 When you work with Miner not just during the installation of your warehouse assets but for ongoing proactive maintenance, you gain a vital perspective on long-term asset maintenance, as well as access to same-day emergency repairs from trained technicians when you need them.

 Having emergency repair personnel on call is important for every organization because even the best proactive maintenance program cannot account for every mechanical failure.
 Miner’s technicians arrive in trucks stocked with the tools and materials they need to make repairs, enabling them to solve any potential issues on the spot and reduce the delays to your business as much as possible.
 Getting your assets back to work quickly protects your bottom line, and ensuring they are repaired to high standards prevents risk to your team.